An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

-Let $d^e$ denote the effective subdivision.
-Specifically, our idea is to sort the set $\mathscr R^*$ of candidate restricted areas according to their \textit{spans} in the descending order at first.
-We then \textit{manage} to compute its uncertainty region $u$.
-Particularly, in the process of computing $u$, once multiple subdivisions appear, we immediately choose the effective subdivision $d^e$, and check the geometric relation between $d^e$ and $s$ (obtained by Equation \ref{equation:swapping compuation}).
+Theorem 1 implies that the presence of multiple subdivisions (i.e., $|o.\odot-r|>1$) is an important sign of the fault to be happened.
+Hence, if we \textit{correctly} and \textit{timely} handle this special case, the possible fault could be eliminated efficiently.
+With this (concept) in mind, a more efficient solution comes into being.
+Specifically, we \textit{manage} to compute its uncertainty region $u$; in the process of computing $u$, once {multiple} subdivisions appear, we also choose the effective subdivision $d^e$, but we do not directly use $d^e$ to subtract the next candidate restricted area.
+Instead, we here \textit{check} the geometric relation between $d^e$ and $s$ (obtained by Equation (\ref{equation:swapping compuation})).